Algebraic structures in group-theoretical fusion categories: A Frobenius monoidal functor to a category of bimodules

 The diagrams $(2)$ and $(4)$ commute from \eqref{eq:tenAmap}, and $(3)$ commutes from the definition of the associativity constraint $\alpha^A$.
 Moreover, $(1)$ and $(5)$ commute from the definition of $\Phi_{\ast,\ast}$, and $(6)$ and $(7)$ commute from the definition of $\Phi^{\ast,\ast}$.
 Lastly, $(8)$ is the following diagram:

 where each square commutes because the maps are applied in different slots. \end{proof}

-\begin{remark} In the theorem above we gave the `free' functor $\Phi: \C \to {}_A \C_A$ the structure of a Frobenius monoidal functor when the ground algebra $A$ is Frobenius. \begin{enumerate} \item Observe that $\Phi$ is not strong monoidal if $A \not \cong \unit_\C$.
+\begin{remark} In the theorem above we gave the free functor $\Phi: \C \to {}_A \C_A$ the structure of a Frobenius monoidal functor when the algebra $A$ is special Frobenius. \begin{enumerate} \item Observe that $\Phi$ is not strong monoidal if $A \not \cong \unit_\C$.

 \item In the proof above, we did not need the full requirement that $A$ is special; we only used the condition that $m_A \Delta_A = \id_A$.